Elivagar/Elivagar/README.md

 <h1>Hey there👋</h1>

-I'm a graphic designer and aspiring full-stack developer.<br>
+- 👨🏽‍💻 I'm a graphic designer and aspiring full-stack developer.
-Originally Belgian, but based in Norway, where mountain and sea meet 🏔️
+- 🏔️ Originally Belgian but based in Norway, where mountain and sea meet!
 - 🌱 Currently learning coding with **The Odin Project**

 <br>